CambridgeEngineering/PartIA-Computing-Lent-doc/index.rst

    `Department for Environment Food and Rural Affairs data service
    <https://data.gov.uk/publisher/department-for-environment-food-and-rural-affairs>`__.

 #.
-Support specific data queries on river level monitoring stations.
+Support specified data query types on river level monitoring
+   stations.

 #.
-Analyse monitoring station data in order to assess the flood risk,
+Analyse monitoring station data in order to assess flood risks,
    and issue flood warnings for areas of the country.

-The mandated required development practices are listed in the :ref:`Requirements` section.
-The library is required is must support specific query interfaces (`API
+The mandated development practices are listed in the :ref:`Requirements` section.
+The library is required to support specific query interfaces (`API
 <https://en.wikipedia.org/wiki/Application_programming_interface>`__),
 as outlined in the :ref:`Deliverables` section, which form the *public interface* of the library.
 Another company has been contracted to build